Non-Hodgkin Lymphoma Quiz

 Have you had unintentional weight loss of more than 2 kgs in a month?

-The standard treatment options for NHL include a combination of chemotherapy, radiation therapy, stem-cell transplant, immunotherapy, and other medication.
+Standard treatment options for NHL consist of chemotherapy, radiation therapy, stem-cell transplant, immunotherapy, and other medications.

 View the symptoms of Non-Hodgkin lymphoma